britram/draft-trammell-wire-image/draft-iab-wire-image.md

 to induce behaviors at the protocol's participants.
 This is the case with TCP in the current Internet.

+The term "wire image" can be applied in different scopes: the wire image of a single packet refers to the information derivable from observing that one packet in isolation; the wire image of a single protocol refers to the information derivable from observing only the headers belonging to that protocol on a sequence of packets, in isolation from other protocols in use for a communication.
+In general, it refers to everything observable about a communication at a given vantage point; see {{extent}} for more.

 For a given packet observed at a given point in the network, the wire image contains information from the entire stack of protocols in use at that observation point.
 Confidentiality and integrity protection may be added at